 The only thing I don’t like about this design is that the nock is not securely seated to the back of the shaft upon release.
 If for some reason you bump the nock, or click it onto your string too firmly, you can accidentally light the nock.
 Of course if it gets bumped in your case or quiver, it could discharge before being used in the field.

 However, one thing I do like about the Laser Eye nock is that you can easily rotate the nock after it’s installed.
 This makes fletching alignment much easier, if needed.
 With most lighted nocks, they manufacturer discourages rotating the nock in the shaft as to prevent damage to the wiring or circuitry that controls the light.

 As for functionality, the Laser Eye worked perfectly.
 I took roughly a dozen shots out of my Mathews Helim and the nocks lit perfectly every time.
 They are extremely easy to turn off as well.
 Just pull them out a hair, and they turn right off.
 It’s quick and easy.

 The Lazer Eye nock is reported to weigh 18.5 grains, however my scale showed both nocks weighing in at just over 20 grains, which was still the lightest of all nocks tested.
 Of course weight becomes a concern for many archers, especially when added to the back of your arrow.
 When it comes to lighted nocks, the lighter the better.

 Nock brightness was slightly below the rest of the tested nocks.
-From a distance of 25 years during twilight hours, the nocks could easily be seen both in flight and once they got to their target.
-However, put next to some other brands the Laser Eye was clearly not as bright.
+From a distance of 25 yards during twilight hours, the nocks could easily be seen both in flight and once they got to their target.
+However put next to some other brands the Laser Eye was clearly not as bright.

 My overall impression of the Carbon Express Laser Eye is that it’s a solid nock that is extremely easy to use.
 If you’re looking for something you can take out of the package, put in your arrow and go shooting, this is it.